 5. Moldy or Spoiled Food

-Why it’s dangerous: Excessive salt can lead to salt poisoning, kidney damage, and death.
-Avoid feeding your chickens any salty snacks or processed meats.
+Excessive sodium intake leads to salt poisoning, which causes neurological symptoms, kidney strain, and death.
+Avoid feeding any salted snacks or leftovers.

 11. Raw Meat